-- Indicates that the printer is in the process of loading or unloading material.
-Only one material coil box can be loaded or unloaded at a time. - Correct condition wait until the load/unload in process is complete before attempting to load material to or unload material.
+- Indicates that the printer is in the process of loading or unloading another bay.
+Only one material bay can be loaded or unloaded at a time. - Correct condition wait until the load/unload in process is complete before attempting to load material to or unload material from another material bay.